Ahimsa in the Yoga Sutra of Patanjali

 Shaucha refers not only to the body and the environment but also to thoughts and intentions.
 Often certain thought patterns trigger the same negative emotions in us over and over again.
 Therefore, dissolving these disturbing thought patterns (Samskara) can be a necessary step towards emotional balance (Sattva).

-Sutra 2.41: “The yogin, practicing cleanliness gets purification of heart which leads to mental bliss, or spontaneous feeling of joy.
+The yogin, practicing cleanliness gets purification of the heart leads to mental bliss, or a spontaneous feeling of joy.
 From mental bliss develops one-pointedness which leads to the subjugation of the senses.
 From subjugation of the organs, Buddhi [intelligence] develops the power of realizing the self.
-All these are attained by the establishment in purification.”9
+All this is attained by the establishment of purification.
+(Sutra 2.41) 9

 Santosha

 The reduction of expectations or even the attitude of gratitude works against rajas.
 It makes us less focussed on the future and thereby less driven and tense.
-Sutra 2.42: “Deep satisfaction allows us to experience boundless happiness.”10

 Discipline

 Tapah (the transformative heat or enthusiasm), counteracts tamas (dullness).
 Accordingly, in spiritual practice, the following principle applies: only if it is carried out consistently does it have an effect.
-This principle of regular practice is called ‘Abhyasa‘ in the Yoga Sutra.
-Indeed, it is the most important principle of spiritual practice (Sadhana), besides ‘Vairagya‘ (the non-attachment to the results of practice).
+This principle of regular practice is called Abhyasa in the Yoga Sutra.
+Indeed, it is the most important principle of spiritual practice (Sadhana), besides Vairagya (the non-attachment to the results of practice).

 Self-monitoring